-GCG’s Q3 2020 Automotive Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples and the state of the middle-market M&A environment.
+GCG’s Q3 2022 Automotive Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples, and the state of the middle-market M&A environment.

 Key findings include the following:

-- Automotive Retail was by far the most active sector accounting for 52.6% of total automotive transaction volume.
-This can be attributed to the ongoing consolidation among dealership groups.
-Auto Parts and Equipment exhibited continued strength as well at 25.8% of automotive transaction volume in Q3.
+- Automotive Retail continued to remain the most active sector, accounting for 63.0% of total Automotive transaction volume.
+Auto Parts & Equipment showed increased sector strength as well, recording 18.1% of Automotive transaction volume in Q3.

 Click here for the full update.